 Room 1512 may be arranged as a meeting space with eight tables in a u-shape, seating 38; auditorium-style with 70 chairs facing a lectern or table.
 The room features a southern view of midtown Manhattan.

-To reserve a space in the Kellogg Center, you must submit a room reservation form at least ten days before an event.
+To reserve a space in the Kellogg Center, you must submit a room reservation form at least sixty days before an event.
 The Kellogg Center staff oversees and coordinates all events, including booking, furnishing, and cleaning.

 Room Pricing: For room pricing, email the Kellogg Center management staff at [email protected].

 Room services, such as setup, cleaning, and security are priced according to rates set by the Columbia University Department of Facilities.

 Room 1501: AV equipment can be requested from SIPA AV by submitting the online AV equipment form 3 business days in advance.

 Other Rooms: Access to AV equipment for the 1510 and 1512 can be arranged through SIPA AV by submitting the online AV equipment form.